More of. Less of. Same of.: Enhancing Our Infrastructure Services

 Many factors can shape how we prioritize infrastructure services as a community.
 These can include a growing and changing population, the local and regional economies, social and environmental factors, and policies developed by senior governments at the provincial and federal levels.

-On Thursday, August 27, 2020 from 6:30 PM - 8:30 PM, the Town of Erin will host a collaborative virtual town hall to obtain feedback from residents on our infrastructure services, discuss community expectations, as well as the costs and benefits of making changes to where we invest in the future.
+On Thursday, August 27, 2020 from 6:30 PM - 8:30 PM, the Town of Erin hosted a collaborative virtual town hall to obtain feedback from residents on our infrastructure services, discuss community expectations, as well as the costs and benefits of making changes to where we invest in the future.

 To make the best use of your time, the virtual conference will focus only on the Town's infrastructure services, and will include a presentation and discussion led by technical consultants, focusing on the following areas: